kairos-io/kairos/docs/content/examples/examples.md

 # Run only k3s without VPNs

-`c3os` can be also used without any VPN and P2P network.
-Infact, `k3s` is already pre-installed, and it is sufficient to not specify any `c3os` block in the cloud init configuration.
+`kairos` can be also used without any VPN and P2P network.
+Infact, `k3s` is already pre-installed, and it is sufficient to not specify any `kairos` block in the cloud init configuration.

-For example, to start `k3s` as a server with `c3os` it's sufficient to specify the `k3s` service in the config file:
+For example, to start `k3s` as a server with `kairos` it's sufficient to specify the `k3s` service in the config file:

 ```yaml
 #node-config